Landing zone and root drive

 Basically, Little's Law kicked in and the bottleneck has shifted.
 Perhaps the bottleneck has shifted from being sqlite to being the destination drives?

 In essence, this has to be handled, since, no matter what, someone will hit a bottleneck and assuming that greyhole will catch up to the landing zone is not guaranteed for every system configuration?

-#4 Updated by gboudreau about 10 years ago
+#4 Updated by gboudreau over 10 years ago

 - Assignee changed from gboudreau to cpg